paulliwali/website-v1/README.md

 ```
 to install equivalent dependencies on local machine for local debug.

+## index.html

+Utilizes Twitter's [bootstrap3](getbootstrap.com/getting-started/) for stylization as of now.
+Will incorporate Google Analytics for market reearch.

 ## Setup:

 1. On a clean EC2 instance clone and run [setup](https://www.github.com/paulliwali/setup)